Insert DML With Bind Variable: Why?

 It is a good programming practice to prepare your SQL statement, which you desire to execute using execute immediate, beforehand.
 This way you will reduce the chances of syntax errors.

 Restriction for writing DML for Execute Immediate will remain the same as that for DDL statement.
 Similar to DDL statement DML statement should not be ended with a semi colon.
-Keeping that in mind let’s write the INSERT statement.
+Therefore, keeping that in mind let’s write the INSERT statement.

 INSERT INTO stu_info (student_name) VALUES (:stu_name)